Manisha Shah: Other research

-Shah's work has focused on sex work in both developing countries and the United States.
+Shah is one of the leading economists who has studied the economics of sex work in both developing countries and the United States.
 Her study Risky Business: The Market for Unprotected Sex with Paul Gertler and Stefano Bertozzi was published in 2005 in the Journal of Political Economy.
 The study focused on how beauty and willingness to have unprotected sex affected the bargaining power and earnings of sex workers in Mexico.